We have five factories and 19 years of experience in plant extracts

 Interaction with Minerals:

 Certain minerals, such as zinc and selenium, are known to influence the absorption and metabolism of carotenoids.
-Zinc, in particular, is involved in the transport of carotenoids across cell membranes, while selenium may enhance the antioxidant activity of Lycopene and lutein.
+Zinc, in particular, is involved in the transport of carotenoids across cell membranes, while selenium may enhance the antioxidant activity of lycopene and lutein.

 Synergistic Effects with Other Carotenoids: